ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 1. Ensure that you are using a valid certificate.
 Please see Appendix F for instructions on how to create a valid certificate.

 1. Restart the provisioning agent by navigating to the task bar on your VM \&gt; searching for the Microsoft Azure AD Connect provisioning agent \&gt; Right click stop and then start

+## Appendix C: Troubleshooting

+After (during) configuration, if you wish to further debug the generic SQL or generic LDAP connectors, then you can enable the Connector specific log file, following the instructions in the PowerShell script [https://raw.githubusercontent.com/microsoft/MIMPowerShellConnectors/master/src/LyncConnector/EventLogConfig/Register-EventSource.ps1](https://raw.githubusercontent.com/microsoft/MIMPowerShellConnectors/master/src/LyncConnector/EventLogConfig/Register-EventSource.ps1) and updating the system.diagnostics section of the file c:\program files\Microsoft ECMA2Host\Service\Microsoft.ECMA2Host.Service.exe.config as follows: